Statfactory/JuML.jl/README.md

 distance = factor(train_df["Distance"], 11:4962)
 ```

-Last thing to do before we can run XGBoost is to create a vector of factors as features.
+The last thing to do before we can run XGBoost is to create a vector of factors as features.
 We need to add *deptime* and *distance* factors to train dataframe factors (*dep_delayed_15min* will be excluded from the model features automatically):

 ```
 factors = [train_df.factors; [deptime, distance]]